kktse/billcobb_challenge_a/README.md

 ## Challenges

 The challenges focus on treatment of standardized vehicle dynamics tests.
-The challenges make extensive use the cornering compliance concept.
+The challenges make extensive use of the cornering compliance concept.

 The challenges were posted on the Vehicle Dynamics Professionals's Facebook group over the course of July 11-12th, 2024.